al-broco/mimosa-jscs/README.md

 Compatibility
 -------------

-This module uses a version of JSCS compatible with 1.7.3.
+This module uses a version 1.8.1 of JSCS.
+Since `mimosa-jscs` uses an undocumented JSCS API it has to be locked to a specific version since the API can change at any time.

 It has been tested with Mimosa version 2.3.17 but should work with other versions of Mimosa as well.